BLCM/wlmods/Apocalyptech/loot_changes/README.md

 - **Randomized Boss Drops** - Boss/miniboss drops will be randomized, instead of locked to their usual unique drops.
 - **Randomized Mission Rewards** - Mission reward items will be randomized.
+- **Red Chest Timer Reset** - Prevents red chests from saving their open state to the savegame, so they can be re-opened more quickly.
 - **Starting Gear** - Some alternate contents for the initial starting gear pickups/chests, in Snoring Valley.